Chlamydia symptoms in women

 • pain when urinating

-• abnormal discharge from the vagina or anus
+• abnormal or excessive discharge from the vagina or anus

 • bleeding in between periods

-These symptoms do not mean you definitely have chlamydia.
-If you get these symptoms sometime after having unprotected sex, there’s a chance you might have an STI.
-In this case, it’s best to do an STI test.
-You can speak to your doctor or sexual health clinic to arrange this.
-You can also request a chlamydia test from ZAVA without needing to make an appointment.
+If these symptoms appear after having unprotected sex, there’s a chance you may have an STI and you should take a sexual health test.
+You can arrange an appointment through your GP or local sexual health clinic, or you can order an at-home chlamydia test from ZAVA without an appointment.

-Changes in your vaginal discharge can indicate a yeast infection, an STI or natural changes in hormone levels during your menstrual cycle.
+Changes in vaginal discharge can indicate chlamydia in women.
+However, it can also indicate a yeast infection, a different STI, or hormonal changes during your menstrual cycle.

-It’s normal to have clear or white coloured vaginal discharge.
+It’s typical to have clear or white vaginal discharge.
 Your vagina needs to keep itself lubricated, protecting you against bad bacteria.
-Your vaginal discharge will get more slippery and look whiter when you're ovulating.
+Your vaginal discharge will get more slippery and have an egg white-like consistency when you're ovulating.

-Chlamydia can cause spotting between your periods, leading to brown, red or pinkish vaginal discharge.
-You may also get a yellow, foul smelling vaginal discharge if you have chlamydia.
+Chlamydia can cause spotting between your periods, leading to brown, red, or pinkish vaginal discharge.
+A yellow, foul-smelling vaginal discharge can also signal a chlamydia infection.

+Certain infections, like bacterial vaginosis (BV), can change the environment of your vagina and make you more prone to catching STIs like chlamydia.
 Thick, white vaginal discharge can be a sign of thrush.
-Thrush is a yeast infection that is treatable with antifungal medication.
+Thrush is a yeast infection that is treatable with antifungal medication but is not a symptom of chlamydia itself.

 Burning sensation when urinating

-Chlamydia can cause a burning sensation when you pee.
+One of the common symptoms of chlamydia in women is a burning sensation during urination.
 This might feel painful or uncomfortable.

 The infection in your urine can lead to inflammation in your urinary tract.
 If left untreated, this infection can spread to your kidneys.
-If you have a kidney infection, you’ll need antibiotic treatment from the hospital.
+If you have a kidney infection, you’ll need to visit a hospital for antibiotic treatment.

-A burning sensation when you pee is also a symptom of a urinary tract infection (UTI).
+A burning sensation during urination is also a symptom of a urinary tract infection (UTI).
 If you test negative for chlamydia or other STIs and still have this symptom, speak to your doctor.
 They may recommend you take antibiotics for a UTI.

 Painful sexual intercourse

-Having chlamydia can make it painful when having sex.
-The infection can lead to irritation or inflammation in your vagina.
-When having sex, this can exacerbate this inflammation and make the experience painful, even if you are using lubricant.
-You may also have some bleeding after sex if you have chlamydia.
+Chlamydia in women can cause pain during sex, as the infection can lead to irritation or inflammation in your vagina.
+Sexual intercourse can increase this inflammation and make the experience painful, even if you are using lubricant.
+You may also have some bleeding during or after sex if you have chlamydia.

 Chlamydia can also lead to pelvic inflammatory disease (PID) which causes inflammation deep in the pelvis.
-As you use the muscles in your pelvis when having sex, it can be painful.
+This can also lead to pain during sex, as the muscles in the pelvis are engaged during sexual activity.

 Pain in the lower abdomen

 Chlamydia can cause pain in the lower abdomen.
-This pain might feel like a dull ache or even a sharp cramp.
-The muscles and nerves in your pelvis are connected to your back, so you might also feel pain in your lower back.
+This pain may vary in intensity, and you may feel a range of pain from a dull ache to a sharp cramp.
+The muscles and nerves in your pelvis are connected to your back, so you may also feel pain in your lower back.

 Bleeding between periods